You can attach videos to get more attention to your social media content.

 Simply start creating a new post and click the camera icon either to attach the video from your gallery or to start filming your own video clip using your phone's camera.

-When you publish with Hookle, most of the work is automatically taken care of to ensure your videos are compliant with the different platforms.
+When you publish with Hookle, most of the work and formatting are automatically handled to ensure your videos are compatible with all supported platforms (see audio related restrictions).

 Video processing indicator